 In 2017 Riga Circus launched as a state-owned enterprise new strategy for circus development in the Latvian capital resurrecting the 1888 entertainment venue which occupies a prominent site within the historic city centre.
 Currently, the competition for the renovation of the historic building of the Riga Circus and development vision for the territory is taking place.
 In a couple of years, the Riga Circus building will go under reconstruction, so this is the last moment to experience the old Riga Circus.

-– A short written application, explaining who you are and what project you would like to develop in Riga Circus Residency – max 3600 characters;
+– A short written application, explaining who you are and what project you would like to develop in Riga Circus Residency, as well as potential residency timing and duration – max 3600 characters;

 – Visual material (footage, photos, design sketches, etc.) of the project or its idea – optional;